swikot/MyBlog/README.md

-# MyBlog
+# Notice Publisher
-A Simple Spring MVC template
+A Simple Spring MVC template for publishing and viewing notices